Purpose of Title I:

 - Provide opportunities for all children in the school to meet or exceed Georgia's proficient and advanced levels of student performance.

 - Are based upon effective means of raising student achievement.

-- Use effective instructional methods that increase the quality and mount of learning time.
+- Use effective instructional methods that increase the quality and amount of learning time.